KILT-FM: Ownership changes

 KILT-AM-FM had been owned by LIN Broadcasting Corporation since 1968.
 In an effort to divest itself of all of its radio stations, in late 1986, LIN Broadcasting Corporation sold KILT and KILT-FM to Legacy Broadcasting Inc. for $36.75 million.
 Less than three years later, KILT-AM-FM were sold, along with seven other radio stations, by Metropolitan-Legacy to Westinghouse Broadcasting.
 At the time, the $360 million deal was considered the largest ever in radio.
 To meet federal regulations on radio ownership, Westinghouse sold its Houston station 99.1 KODA.

-In 1993, Westinghouse purchased KILT-FM's country rival, KIKK-FM, as well as 650 KIKK.
+In 1993, Westinghouse purchased KILT-FM's country rival, KIKK-FM, as well as KIKK (650 AM).
 At the time, KILT-FM was first in the Arbitron ratings, with KIKK-FM second in the Houston market.
 A single general manager was assigned to run both stations.
 According to Dan Mason, president of Westinghouse Radio Broadcasting, "'As they have been fierce competitors in the past, our two Houston radio properties will now join hands to create one of Houston's most unique country music powerhouses, each with its own programming and sales team.'"
-On November 4, 2002, KIKK-FM stopped playing country music and switched to a Smooth Jazz format as KHJZ (now KKHH).
+On November 4, 2002, KIKK-FM stopped playing country music and switched to a smooth jazz format as KHJZ (it has since reverted to KIKK-FM, now airing 610 AM's sports format).
 This left KILT-FM as again one of only two Houston country stations (competing against KKBQ-FM owned by Clear Channel Communications).
 Some of the KIKK-FM promotions, including the 10 Man Jam concerts, were moved to KILT-FM.